Looking for language arts extension activities, ones that can be used in a variety of ways? These extensions are perfect for ending English lessons.

 When I do a grammar extension activity with my older students, I ask them to find sentences they enjoy.
 They do most of the work for me!
 Not only are students choosing what they understand, but they are also providing me with valuable feedback.
 Students are showing me what they understand.

 I make numerous copies of grammar cards for differentiation.
 Then, I allow students to choose what they will study.
 If a student will not attempt a more difficult concept or cannot show mastery of that concept, I now what I need to review.
 These cards provide me with fast feedback, and they neatly close a grammar lesson.
+You can use a similar concept for writing extension activities.

-If you use interactive notebooks, you can incorporate student choice as a closing activity.
+Finally, if you use interactive notebooks, you can incorporate student choice as a closing activity.
 Download my free interactive notebook pieces and ask students to find examples of grammatical concepts as an extension activity.

 As I am closing a lesson with mentor sentences, I actually find that students are willing to analyze and discuss why the author used certain language.
 These discussions often turn into other extension activities, often writing an analytical essay using a language perspective.
 I love when students see all pieces of an English class working together.